vojtechruz/vojtechruzicka-blog/src/posts/java-records/index.md

 ## Try it yourself!
-If you want to try this feature yourself, you can already do so even though Java 14 is not out there yet (as of 1/2020).
+If you want to try this feature yourself, you can already do so even though Java 14 is not out there yet (as of 2/2020).

 ### Preview feature
-Records functionality is available in Java 14, however, currently only as a preview feature.
+Records functionality is available in Java 14.
+However, currently only as a preview feature.
 What does it mean?

 >A preview language or VM feature is a new feature of the Java SE Platform that is fully specified, fully implemented, and yet impermanent.
 It is available in a JDK feature release to provoke developer feedback based on real-world use; this may lead to it becoming permanent in a future Java SE Platform.
 >